Table of Contents

 - Provisional ACF members who have not satisfactorily worked on an ACF project as defined in Article 3.2(A)-(C) in three consecutive competition years will revert to non-membership status in ACF.
 The three-year period does not include the year in which the Provisional member served in the capacity for which they were voted to provisional membership status.
 In the case of Article 3.2(C), analogous procedures to those listed in Article 3.4(B) apply.
 (Amended 5/8/2012; amended 06/28/2016)

 - For the purposes of all Article 3 requirements, “satisfactorily” editing a tournament requires editing and/or writing a number of questions equal to at least two tossups and two bonuses per packet of an ACF tournament to the satisfaction of that tournament’s head editor.
+If a candidate edits and/or writes a smaller amount of questions, their work may still be considered “satisfactory” at the discretion of the the ACF membership, to be determined when a membership vote is taken.
 All votes prescribed in other sections of Article 3 are still required.
-(Added by amendment 10/19/2011)
+(Added by amendment 10/19/2011; amended 12/16/2019)

 - At any ACF meeting or at any time on the ACF forum, the President may call a vote on any member or potential member’s past work, either editorial or logistical, that was, for any reason, previously not voted “satisfactory,” and 2/3 of Full members may vote the work satisfactory for purposes of conferring Provisional or Full membership, or both.
 For the purposes of Article 3.4, the competition year of votes conducted under this section shall be the competition year in which the work was originally done.